 Which you choose will depend on the features and functionality planned for your app, and your team’s long-term vision for the software.
 When you hire Big Fish we help you through this decision.

 Before I dive in, a quick caveat that this article is written for the folks on the business side of things, not the developers .
-There are already lots of great articles about Flutter that are geared towards developers, and include all the nitty gritty technical details that this article won’t weigh you down with.
+There are already lots of great articles about Flutter that are geared towards developers, and include all the nitty gritty technical details that this article won’t get into.

 What is Native vs Cross-Platform App Development?